-The Board has also adopted a Whistleblower Policy to encourage and facilitate disclosure of unacceptable conduct, including fraud or illegal activity, occurring in the Company.
+The Board has adopted a Whistleblower Policy to encourage and facilitate disclosure of unacceptable conduct, including fraud or illegal activity, occurring in the Company.
 The Policy and the associated reporting process address the issues associated with alleged improper conduct including reporting, responsibility, confidentiality and effective investigation.
-The Fraud Policy also underpins the Whistleblower Policy and processes, and the Code.
+Lastly, the Fraud Policy makes fraud unacceptable and encourages reporting under the Whistleblower Policy.